Lavanya-179/Shopping_Basket/README.md

  Clone your OWN version of the repository in your terminal.

- CD into the project base directory cd ITV_Test.
+ CD into the project base directory cd Shopping_Basket.

  Download project dependencies by running npm install.